pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 of interest to the scholar.
 But the number of works of pure research scholarship (including materials and tools of research) is much less than this.
 A count of the
-American books accessioned by the Library {% include columnbreak.html canvas=25 col=2 %} of Congress in 1927 shows that in that year only 1119 books were published for research scholars.
+American books accessioned by the Library&nbsp;{%- include columnbreak.html canvas=25 col=2 -%}&nbsp;of Congress in 1927 shows that in that
+year only 1119 books were published for research scholars.
 This count excluded the many popularization textbooks and books of applied science.